UKCloud/documentation/articles/portal/ptl-gs.md

 ### compute service

-An Enterprise Compute Cloud top-level container within a customer account that includes a vCloud Director organization and its VDCs, catalogues, users and resources.
+A UKCloud for VMware top-level container within a customer account that includes a vCloud Director organization and its VDCs, catalogs, users and resources.

 ### Customer Success Manager (CSM)

 A UKCloud Customer Services role aimed at providing you with any assistance you require during onboarding and the first 90 days of using a UKCloud service.

 ### Knowledge Centre